mendix/widgets-resources/packages-web/color-picker/README.md

 ## Features
  * Render using different modes i.e. Button, Input box, or Inline
- * Execute a microflow, a nanoflow or show a page after a color change
+ * Execute a microflow or a nanoflow after a color change
- * Add a label and label width (weight)
+ * Add a label and label width
  * Color format of hex, rgb or rgba

 ## Supported color pickers